-Women's health must be priority for state health exchange marketplaces, new report saysMarch 5th, 2013 in Health /
+Women's health must be priority for state health exchange marketplaces, new report saysMarch 5, 2013 in Medicine & Health / Health

 Women's issues play a major role in the health of the nation and should be a key consideration for policymakers as they design and set up the new insurance exchanges, according to a report co-authored by policy experts at the George Washington University School of Public Health and Health Services (SPHHS).
 The report offers a checklist for the state-based health insurance exchanges, one that will help ensure that women, children and family members can get the services they need to prevent costly and debilitating medical problems.